 And yet this is exactly what religious pluralists make God out to be.

+While I can understand the sentiment of inclusivity, this idea creates an evil God.
 If all religions are true then God is cruel.
 And not just cruel–God is an incompetent, cosmic child-abuser.
 If religious pluralism is true, then God is the father in the second scenario.
 He saw the train coming and he decided to pull the first lever and kill his son, rather than pull the second lever.
 If Islam, Buddhism, Zoroastrianism, and all the other world religions are true paths to God, then why did God kill his Son, Jesus, in order to make a way for men to come to Him?
 The very notion is absurd and insulting to God.
-And if this is really the case, then God is really, really cruel.
-He sent Jesus into the world to live a miserable life filled with scorn, rejection, betrayal, humiliation, sorrow, and ultimately, torture and death, in order to create a path whereby men can come to know Him, all the while knowing that following the Five Pillars of Islam or the Noble Eight-fold Path could accomplish the very same thing!
+It paints a portrait of a God who is really, really cruel.
+He sent Jesus into the world to live a miserable life of scorn, rejection, poverty, betrayal, humiliation, sorrow, and ultimately, torture and death, in order to create a path whereby men can come to know Him, all the while knowing that following the Five Pillars of Islam or the Noble Eight-fold Path could accomplish the very same thing!
 What a waste!
-Jesus’ life–God’s plan of salvation is completely in vain for the same result could be achieved through persons simply adhering to the tenets of any world religion.
+Jesus’ life–God’s plan of salvation– is completely in vain for the same result could be achieved through persons simply adhering to the tenets of any world religion.
 God is not only cruel, but incompetent for putting into effect the worst salvation plan possible.

 But God is not cruel.
 He is not incompetent.
 He would not kill his Son needlessly.
-He would not put into effect a ridiculous or superfluous salvation plan for mankind.
+He would not put into effect a ridiculous or cruel salvation plan for mankind.
 Hence, religious pluralism cannot be true.
 This does not show Christianity to be true, but it does show that not all religions can be true, for if they were, then God would not be a God of love–He would be a cosmic sadist or an incompetent guardian of the universe, or both.
-The issue of religious pluralism is important as it has a considerable foothold in Western society.
-Rather than blindly labeling everything as ‘truth’ in the name of tolerance, we should actively seek to sift truth from error.
-And rather than measuring truth by our beliefs, we should measure our beliefs by truth–following the evidence to whatever conclusion.